rtg123/common-algos/README.md

 # common-algos
-Common Algos and their implementation for personal reference
+Common Algos and their implementation for personal reference.
+Most of them will be in C.
+1. merge-sort